plantmodelling/intro-imagej/_slides/imagej_macros_slides.md

 ---

-# ImageJ macro ≈ Java - 3
+# ImageJ macro as Java - 3

 The first element in a vector as the index `0`